Inspiring travels in your camper van

 Volkswagen Commercial Vehicles has compiled a list of 10 must see places in the UK with the help of its passionate owners.
-The locations are the ideal spots to find a campsite and park up your California for a great British holiday.
+The locations are the ideal spots to find a campsite and park up your California or Grand California for a great British holiday.

 Isle of Skye, Scottish Isles

 The Isle of Skye is the largest island of the Inner Hebrides measuring in at 50 miles long and is packed with stunning scenery and landscapes.
 On any trip you’ll likely find plenty of wildlife on and around the isle including rare birds and otters, seals, whales and dolphins.
 The island also has its place in British history as it was briefly the residence of the infamous Bonnie Prince Charlie.

 Jutting off a beach on the Jurassic Coast near Lulworth in Dorset is Durdle Door - one of the most photographed and iconic landmarks in the UK.
 The stone arch gets its name from the old English “thirl” which means to drill and has been created over centuries of natural erosion from the waves and weather.
 It’s Britain’s first natural World Heritage site and sits on a list alongside the Great Barrier Reef and the Grand Canyon.

 Lake Windermere, Lake District

 England’s largest and most famous lake is Windermere.
 Standing at 10.5-miles long and 219 feet deep, it takes its name from the Scandinavian for “lake of a man called Vinandr”.
 The towns and villages surrounding it are some of the most popular in the Lake District including Bowness.
 Windermere also has its place in Britain’s literary folklore with Arthur Ransom setting part of the 1930s classic “Swallows and Amazons” during a summer holiday at the lake.
 Windermere’s history dates back even further with a Roman fort sitting at the northern tip.